pingcap/docs-cn/br/br-pitr-manual.md

 - `task-name`: specifies the task name for the log backup.
 This name is also used to query, pause, and resume the backup task.
 - `--ca`, `--cert`, `--key`: specifies the mTLS encryption method to communicate with TiKV and PD.
 - `--pd`: specifies the PD address for the backup cluster.
 BR needs to access PD to start the log backup task.
 - `--storage`: specifies the backup storage address.
 Currently, BR supports Amazon S3, Google Cloud Storage (GCS), or Azure Blob Storage as the storage for log backup.
 The preceding command uses Amazon S3 as an example.
-For details, see [URL format of backup storages](/br/backup-and-restore-storages.md#url-format).
+For details, see [URI format of backup storages](/br/backup-and-restore-storages.md#uri-format).

 Usage example: